 The Forerunner 965 introduce a titanium bezel – compared to the fiber-reinforced polymer of the older models.
 It isn’t heavier, but it may feel a bit more solid.

 Finally, the Forerunner 965 introduces wrist-based running dynamics stats.
 On previous Forerunners, you could these stats, but you had to use an external running dynamics pod.
 If you’re interested in ground contact time and vertical oscillation, you might be interested in the 965.
+This feature was later ported to the 955 in an upgrade – but it isn’t available on the 945.

 What’s Missing With the Older Forerunner 945?